alphagov/govuk-developer-docs/source/manual/make-github-repo-private.html.md

 In order to make our private changes public, we need to incorporate them into the public repo.

 1. Make sure you have pulled in the latest changes from the public repo into the private repo (detailed in 'Keeping repositories in sync').
-1. Merge any pending pull requests into the master branch of the private repo.
+1. Merge any pending pull requests into the main branch of the private repo.
 1. On the public repo, add the private repo as a new upstream remote: e.g. `git remote add upstream https://github.com/alphagov/frontend-private.git`
 1. Create a new branch on the public repo.
-1. Rebase the master branch of the private repo onto the new branch:
+1. Rebase the main branch of the private repo onto the new branch:
 1. `git fetch upstream`
-1. `git rebase upstream/master`
+1. `git rebase upstream/main`
-1. `git rebase master`
+1. `git rebase main`
 1. Raise a PR on the public repo for the new branch.
 1. Delete the private fork, once the changes have been merged into the public repo.